Our skilled Dayton spousal support lawyers can help you navigate a complex divorce.

 Generally speaking, “equitable division” is considered to be an equal division of the property.
 However, the court does not have to divide the property evenly if one party proves financial misconduct.

 An accurate property valuation date will be necessary to ensure that you receive an equitable distribution of assets and that you are protected as much as possible.
-The valuation date is articulated by the court’s local rules, unless it would be unjust to follow those rules.
-When the valuation of certain property is not easily obtainable, it will be necessary obtain a professional report and/or examination to determine the date.
-This is a very fact specific issue and each case is different.
+The valuation date is articulated by the court’s local rules unless it would be unjust to follow those rules.
+When the valuation of certain property is not easily obtainable, it will be necessary to obtain a professional report and/or examination to determine the date.
+This is a very fact-specific issue, and each case is different.

-If spousal support is awarded it can be left up to the continuing jurisdiction of the Court.
-The court can modify and/or terminate spousal support if the receiving party “cohabitates” with another, death of the paying party, or other related facts which would warrant a modification.
+If spousal support is awarded, it can be left up to the continuing jurisdiction of the Court.
+The court can modify and/or terminate spousal support if the receiving party “cohabitates” with another, death of the paying party, or other related facts that would warrant a modification.

-Retirement benefits that were acquire during the marriage will be subject to an equitable distribution under Ohio Law.
-Pensions, defined contribution plans, 401(k)s, IRAs and countless other retirement mechanisms are subject to different tax treatment and different requirements.
-To divide these plans there needs to be additional orders such as Qualified Domestic Relations Orders and Division of Property Orders, which are filed with the court then sent to the retirement provider directly.
+Retirement benefits that were acquired during the marriage will be subject to equitable distribution under Ohio Law.
+Pensions, defined contribution plans, 401(k)s, IRAs, and countless other retirement mechanisms are subject to different tax treatment and different requirements.
+To divide these plans, there needs to be additional orders such as Qualified Domestic Relations Orders and Division of Property Orders, which are filed with the court then sent to the retirement provider directly.

-Certain plans have added complexities and nuances such as Military retirement plans, Government retirement plans, and certain Union plans.
-It is important to hire an experienced attorney to ensure that you get what you are entitled to, or in the alternative, to protect what you have worked hard for you entire career.
+Certain plans have added complexities and nuances, such as Military retirement plans, Government retirement plans, and certain Union plans.
+It is important to hire an experienced attorney to ensure that you get what you are entitled to, or in the alternative, to protect what you have worked hard for your entire career.